idubrov/idubrov.github.io/_drafts/dynamic-casting-traits.md

 }
 ```

 In the implementation, we check target trait against all traits implemented by the concrete type.
-In case there is a match, we generate trait object by casting `self` (which is of `&SimpleGreeter` type) to the reference to the target trait.
+In case there is a match, we generate a trait object by casting `self` (which is of `&SimpleGreeter` type) to the reference to the target trait.
 Then, we use unsafe [`std::mem::transmute`](https://doc.rust-lang.org/std/mem/fn.transmute.html) call to transmute it to the `TraitObject`.

 Finally, let's look at the public API for the downcasting, the `downcast_ref` function on the `Plugin` trait.
 Now that we have a way to retrieve `TraitObject` for the given trait type `T`, we can simply cast it back: